arpichord/cbg/README.md

 ## Piece

 Has various associations with positions based on several states; position availability as a valid move, for example.
+Also has state, though currently only for whether or not the piece has been moved (helpful for pawn)

 ## Position